bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 + Keep different branches.
 With different branches, you can, for example: have different branches where you work on different features; have one branch for, say, the Python version of the project and one branch for, say, the Ruby version of the project, have one for the documentation, and one for the website...
 + Easily duplicate any version of the project into a different branch, make changes, and then merge it back into the original branch.
 + Git is extremely fast
-+ Keep backups of your projects on GitHub.
++ Keep backups of your projects on GitHub - although this is a benefit of using GitHub, don't start thinking of Git as a backup system, as that is _not_ what it is.
 + Publish or store your source code on one of the world's leading software development platforms: GitHub.
 + Have one place online where you keep all your code, and all of its history, collaborators, documentation, etc.
 + Git and GitHub is one of the most popular version control systems.